rclone/rclone/docs/content/docs.md

 When using this flag, rclone won't update mtimes of remote files if they are incorrect as it would normally.

+### --compare-dest=DIR ###

+When using `sync`, `copy` or `move` DIR is checked in addition to the destination for files.
+If a file identical to the source is found that file is NOT copied from source.
+This is useful to copy just files that have changed since the last backup.

+You must use the same remote as the destination of the sync.
+The compare directory must not overlap the destination directory.

+See `--copy-dest` and `--backup-dir`.

 ### --config=CONFIG_FILE ###

 Specify the location of the rclone config file.